vansoares/vansoares/README.md

 About me:
 :sparkles: I'm a computer scientist :computer:;

-:sparkles: I work at Intelie as a FullStack Developer :relaxed:;
+:sparkles: I work at OLX Brasil as a Software Engineer :relaxed:;

 :sparkles: I :purple_heart: Python;